 Until recently, trawler fishermen did not know how their method of fishing worked.
 Many assumed?

-Until recently, trawler fishermen did not know how their method of fishing worked.
+Background: Until recently, trawler fishermen did not know how their method of fishing worked.
 Many assumed that the nets acted as an enormous sieve in catching the fish But recent experiments carried out by the Marine Laboratory at Aberdeen, Scotland, show the method to be right but the theory wrong.

 With a battery of instruments attached to the nets and divers observing, scientists were able to determine just how the nets work.
 The test showed that fish actually help catch themselves.
 Herded together along the net's tow-line, the fish swim along inside the net without trying to escape through the wide mesh.
 Eventually tiring, they fall back into the narrow mesh and are trapped.